botflux/configuration-parsing/packages/configuration-parsing/README.md

 }

 class ConfigurationFileLoader implements LoadableConfiguration {
-    constructor(
-        private readonly options: FileLoaderOptions,
-        private readonly dependencies: FileLoaderDependencies) {}
+    constructor(private readonly dependencies: FileLoaderDependencies) {}

-    async load(): Promise<string> {
+    async load(options: FileLoaderOptions): Promise<string> {
-        if (!this.dependencies.exists(this.options.fileLocation)) {
+        if (!this.dependencies.exists(options.fileLocation)) {
             return Promise.reject(new ConfigurationLoadingError(
-                `Something went wrong while loading a configuration file. ` + `The file at ${this.options.fileLocation} doesn't exist.
+                `Something went wrong while loading a configuration file. ` + `The file at ${options.fileLocation} doesn't exist.
 Are you this is the correct path?` ))
         }

         try {
-            await this.dependencies.access(this.options.fileLocation, fs.constants.R_OK)
+            await this.dependencies.access(options.fileLocation, fs.constants.R_OK)
         } catch (e) {
             return Promise.reject(new ConfigurationLoadingError(
-                `Something went wrong while loading a configuration file. ` + `The file at ${this.options.fileLocation} can't be read.
+                `Something went wrong while loading a configuration file. ` + `The file at ${options.fileLocation} can't be read.
 Are you the read access was given?` ))
         }

-        return this.dependencies.readFile(this.options.fileLocation, 'utf-8')
+        return this.dependencies.readFile(options.fileLocation, 'utf-8')
             .catch(error => Promise.reject(new ConfigurationLoadingError(
                 `Something went wrong while loading a configuration file (${this.options.fileLocation}). ` + error.message